Ted Williams: Service baseball

 On September 2, 1945, when the war ended, Lt.
 Williams was in Pearl Harbor, Hawaii awaiting orders as a replacement pilot.
 While in Pearl Harbor, Williams played baseball in the Navy League.
 Also in that eight-team league were Joe DiMaggio, Joe Gordon, and Stan Musial.
-The Service World Series with the Army versus the Navy attracted crowds of 40,000 for each game.
-The players said it was even better than the actual World Series being played between the Detroit Tigers and Chicago Cubs that year.
+The Service World Series, with the Army versus the Navy, attracted crowds of 40,000 for each game.
+The players said that it was even better than the actual World Series being played between the Detroit Tigers and Chicago Cubs that year.